 - Look into analytics tools (such as Google Analytics) to track website traffic, bounce and conversion rates, and more.

-Finally, you’ll want to set up a personal email that links to your website, such as [email protected] This not only provides a professional email contact for prospective customers or clients; it helps keep your personal and business emails separate.
-Try GSuite for a simple way to set up a new Gmail just for your business.
+Finally, you’ll want to set up a personal email that links to your website, such as [email protected].
+This not only provides a professional email contact for prospective customers or clients; it helps keep your personal and business emails separate.
+Try Google Workspace for a simple way to set up a new Gmail just for your business.

 Depending on your strategy for reaching new clients and customers, you’ll most likely want to set up an email marketing system for connecting with leads and existing customers or clients through special promotions, welcome emails, or special updates.